tvirolai/clj-isbn/README.md

 => "9150113348"
 ```

 The conversion functions return the new ISBN codes without hyphens.
-You have to call hyphenation function separately if you need them:
+You have to call the hyphenation function separately if you need them:

 ```clojure
 (isbn/hyphenate "9783799591232")